nirbelelti/PaymentsDemoApp/README.md

 1. Enable the rack-cors gem in the Gemfile and run `bundle install` before deploying to the live server to avoid CORS issues.
 2. Ensure that CORS issues are avoided when the API is called from the frontend app by setting it to true in the cors.rb file in the config/initializers folder.
 3. In the cors.rb initializer file, you can specify the origins that are allowed to make requests, what resources they can request, and any specific HTTP headers or HTTP methods they can use.
-### Docker (local deployment)
-This project can be deployed on Docker.
-To deploy the project on Docker, follow the steps below:
-1. Run `docker build -t wildpayments-docker` to build the docker image
-2. Run `docker run -p 3000:3000 wildpayments-docker` to run the docker image

-### API endpoints
-#### Organisations:
-- GET /api/v1/organisations
-- GET /api/v1/organisations/:id
-- POST /api/v1/organisations
-- PUT /api/v1/organisations/:id
-- DELETE /api/v1/organisations/:id\
-- POST /api/v1/organisations/:id/transfer_payment

-The API endpoint `GET /api/v1/organisations` retrieves a list of all organisations along with information on their last three payment records within the attribute last_payments which includes date ,amount sender,receiver.

-Attributes for the organisation model include:
-- name: the name of the organisation (*required*)
-- address: the address of the organisation(*required*)
-- email: the email of the organisation (*required*)
-- country: the country of the organisation
-- province: the province of the organisation
-- zip: the zip code of the organisation
-- vat_id: the VAT number of the organisation (*required*)
-- segment: the segment of the organisation (*required*)
-- crm_id: the CRM id of the organisation (*required*)

-The endpoint `POST /api/v1/organisations/:id/transfer_payment` allows you to transfer payment from one organisation to another.
-This action is based on the assumption that they have the resources to make the payment.
-To transfer payment, it requires the following parameters:
-- amount: the amount of the payment (*required*)
-- receiver_id: the id of the receiver (*required*)

-#### Payments:
-- GET /api/v1/payments
-- GET /api/v1/payments/:id
-- POST /api/v1/payments
-- PUT /api/v1/payments/:id

-The endpoint `GET /api/v1/payments` allows you to retrieve all payments.
-The response will be paginated with 20 records per page.
-You can also filter the results by passing `{"query":{"organisation_id": some id}}` in the request body to filter by organisation_id.
-The response will include metadata with the total number of records, the total number of pages, page number, the number of records per page, and next and previous page links.

-Attributes for the payment model include:
-- amount: the amount of the payment (*required*)
-- sender_id: the id of the sender (*required*)
-- receiver_id: the id of the receiver (*required*)
-- organisation_id: the id of the organisation (*required*)